On quantizations of complex contact manifolds

 \section{Microdifferential algebroids on contact manifolds}

-In this section we will use the notion of stack (the classical reference is~\cite{Giraud1971}, an introduction may be found in~\cite{D'Agnolo-Polesello2004}), that of cohomology with values in a stack of 2-groups (see for example~\cite{Breen1994}, and~\cite[Section 4]{Polesello2008} for a review), as well as that of filtered and graded stack, for which we refer to~\cite[Section 2]{Polesello2008}.
+In this section we will use the notion of linear stack (the classical reference is~\cite{Giraud1971}, a brief introduction may be found in~\cite{D'Agnolo-Polesello2004,D'Agnolo-Polesello2011}), that of cohomology with values in a crossed module or in a stack of 2-groups (see for example~\cite{Breen1994}, and~\cite{Polesello2008,D'Agnolo-Polesello2011} for a review), as well as that of filtered and graded stack, for which we refer to~\cite[Section 2]{Polesello2008}.

 All the definitions and results in this section hold in the formal case.